ffgtso/gluon-packages-ffgt-v2015.1/README.md

 ## NOTE

-This is a forked tree of Gluon's v2014.4 packages ...
+This is a forked tree of Gluon's v2014.4 packages; now massaged for v2015.1 ...

 It stems from a discussion on IRC:
 ```